progrium/basht/README.md

 # basht

 Basht is a minimalist Bash testing utility.
-You can write tests in pure Bash, just pass it one or more files that define tests.
+You can write tests in pure Bash, just pass it one or more Bash source files that define tests.
 Tests are functions that start with `T_`:

 ```
 T_additionUsingBC() {